-While 80.7.8 percent of the total acreage in A large portion of unincorporated county has relatively low rates of homeowner overpayment, below 40.0 percent, 61.4 2.5-59.0 percent of the RHNA capacity is anticipated in areas of low to moderate homeowner overpayment, including 65.77.6-64.9 percent of lower-income, 27.48.40 percent of moderateincome, and 76.972.3 percent of above moderate-income units. - Tthe remainder of RHNA capacity is anticipated to occur on sites with moderately high homeowner overpayment between 40.0 and 59.9 percent, with just 1.3 percent of the unit capacity located in areas where over 60.0 percent of homeowners overpay.
-Although comprising 18.8 percent of total unincorporated county acreage, Higher homeowner overpayment communities include North Richmond, El Sobrante, Montalvin Manor, Tara Hills, Bay Point, West Pittsburg, and along I-680, in which 34.32.43.8 percent of lower-income and 72.671.969.1 percent of moderate-income units are anticipated. in higher homeowner overpayment communities of North Richmond, El Sobrante, Montalvin Manor, Tara Hills, Bay Point, West Pittsburg, and along 1-680.
-An increase in the supply of lower- and moderateincome units in those areas impacted by overpayment will help to alleviate conditions that contribute to overpayment by reducing the gap between supply and demand for these housing types and further promoting housing mobility opportunities.
-Additionally, integration of above moderate-income units (27.7 percent) in these communities with higher homeowner overpayment may facilitate reduction of the concentration of cost burdened homeowners in these communities
+While 80.7.8 percent of the total acreage in A large portion of unincorporated county has relatively low rates of homeowner overpayment, below 40.039.9 percent, 61.4.2.5.59.068.8 percent of the RHNA capacity is anticipated in areas of low to moderate homeowner overpayment, including 65,77,6-64,975,7 percent of lower-income, 27,48,1035,3 percent of moderate-income, and 76.972.374.8 percent of above moderate-income units. -Tthe remainder of RHNA capacity is anticipated to occur on sites with moderately high homeowner overpayment between 40.0 and 59.9 percent with just 1.3 percent of the unit capacity located in areas where over 60.0 ercent of homeowners overpay.
+Although comprising 18.8 percent of tota unincorporated county acreage, Higher homeowner overpayment communities include North Richmond, El Sobrante, Montalvin Manor, Tara Hills, Bay Point, West Pittsburg, and along I-680, in which 34.32.43.8 24.3percent of lower-income units and -and 72.671.969.164.7 percent of moderate-income units sare anticipated. in higher homeowner overpayment communities of North Richmond, El Sobrante, Montalvin Manor, Tara Hills, Bay Point, West Pittsburg, and along I-680.
+An increase in the supply of lower- and moderate-income units in those areas impacted by overpayment will help to alleviate conditions that contribute to overpayment by reducing the gap between supply and demand for these housing types and further promoting housing mobility opportunities.
+Additionally, integration of above moderate-income units (27,725.2 percent) in these communities with higher homeowner overpayment may facilitate reduction of the concentration of cost burdened homeowners in these communities.